Objectives To investigate recorded poor insight in relation to mental health and service use outcomes in a cohort with first-episode psychosis.

 Primary and secondary outcome measures Recorded poor insight within 1 month of registration was investigated in relation to (1) incidence of psychiatric hospitalisation, (2) odds of legally enforced hospitalisation, (3) number of days spent as a mental health inpatient and (4) number of different antipsychotic agents prescribed; outcomes were measured over varying follow-up periods from 12 months to 60 months, adjusting for a range of sociodemographic and clinical covariates.

-Results Recorded poor insight, present in 48.9% of the sample, was positively associated with youngest and oldest age groups, unemployment and schizophrenia (compared with bipolar disorder) and was negatively associated with Asian ethnicity, married status, home ownership and recorded cannabis use.
-It was significantly associated with higher levels of all four outcomes over the succeeding 12 months.
-Associations with hospitalisation incidence and number of antipsychotics remained independently significant when measured over 60 and 48 months, respectively.
+Results Recorded poor insight, present in 46% of the sample, was positively associated with ages 16-35, bipolar disorder and history of cannabis use and negatively associated with White ethnicity and depression.
+It was significantly associated with higher levels of all four outcomes over all five follow-up periods.

-Conclusions Recorded poor insight in people with recent onset psychosis predicted higher subsequent inpatient mental healthcare use.
+Conclusions Recorded poor insight in people with recent onset psychosis predicted subsequent legally enforced hospitalisations and higher number of hospital admissions, number of unique antipsychotics prescribed and days spent hospitalised.
 Improving insight might benefit patients’ course of illness as well as reduce mental health service use.